charlie1587/Small-Model-Learnability-Gap/README.md

 ```
 ---

 We use the LLaMA-Factory framework for model training, and the training scripts are provided here.
-You can directly use the command `bash train.sh` to train Qwen/Qwen2.5-3B-Instruct with Long CoT data, Short CoT data, and Mix-long data (with a Long CoT: Short CoT ratio of 1:4):
+You can directly use the command `bash train.sh` to train Qwen/Qwen2.5-3B-Instruct with Long CoT data, Short CoT data, and Mix-Long data (with a Long CoT: Short CoT ratio of 1:4):

 ```bash
 FORCE_TORCHRUN=1 llamafactory-cli train exp/MATH_short_CoT.yaml